-A12/BC# Input Burst Chop: A12/BC# is sampled during Read and Write commands to determine if burst chop (on-the-fly) will be performed. (high, no burst chop; low: burst chopped).
+Burst Chan , A12/PC# is compled during Dood and Write commands to determine if A12/BC# Input Burst Chop: A12/BC# is sampled during Read and Write commands to determine if burst chop (on-the-fly) will be performed. (high, no burst chop; low: burst chopped).
 See command truth table for details.
 Reset# Input Active Low Asynchronous Reset: Reset is active when Reset# is low, and inactive when Reset# is high.
 Reset# must be high during normal operation.
 Reset# is a CMOS rail-to-rail signal with DC high and low at 80% and 20% of V {DD} .
-DQ0-DQ7 Input / Output Data Input/ Output: Bi-directional data bus.
+DQ0-DQ15 Input / Output Data Input/ Output: Bi-directional data bus.
 If CRC is enabled via Mode register then CRC code is added at the end of Data Burst.
-Any DQ from DQ0~DQ3 may indicate the internal V {REF} level during test via Mode Register Setting MR4 A4=high.
-During this mode, R {TT} should be set Hi-Z. DQS, DQS# Input / Output Data Strobe: output with read data, input with write data.
+Any DQ from DQ0~DQ3 may indicate the internal V{REF} level during test via Mode Register Setting MR4 A4=high.
+During this mode, R{TT} should be set Hi-Z. LDQS, LDQS#, UDQS, UDQS#, Input / Output Data Strobe: output with read data, input with write data.
 Edge-aligned with read data, centered in write data.
-DQS corresponds to the data on DQ0-DQ7.
-The data strobe DQS are paired with differential signals DQS#, respectively, to provide differential pair signaling to the system during reads and writes.
+LDQS corresponds to the data on DQ0-DQ7; UDQS corresponds to the data on DQ8-DQ15.
+The data strobe LDQS and UDQS are paired with differential signals LDQS#, and UDQS#, respectively, to provide differential pair signaling to the system during reads and writes.
 DDR4 SDRAM supports differential data strobe only and does not support single-ended.
-TDQS, TDQS# Input / Output Termination Data Strobe: TDQS/TDQS# is applicable for x8 DRAMs only.
-When enabled via Mode Register A11 = 1 in MR1, the DRAM will enable the same termination resistance function on TDQS/TDQS# that is applied to DQS/DQS#.
-When disabled via mode register A11 = 0 in MR1, DM/DBI/TDQS will provide the data mask function or Data Bus Inversion depending on MR5; A11,12,10 and TDQS# is not used.
 PAR Input Command and Address Parity Input: DDR4 Supports Even Parity check in DRAM with MR setting.
-Once it's enabled via Register in MR5, then DRAM calculates Parity with ACT#, RAS#/A16, CAS#/A15, WE#/A14, BG0-BG1, BA0-BA1, and A16-A0.
+Once it's enabled via Register in MR5, then DRAM calculates Parity with ACT#, RAS#/A16, CAS#/A15, WE#/A14, BG0, BA0-BA1, and A16-A0.
 Command and address inputs shall have parity check performed when commands are latched via the rising edge of CK and when CS# is low.
-Alert# Output Alert: It has multi functions such as CRC error flag, Command and Address Parity error flag as Output signal.
+Alert# Input / Output Alert: It has multi functions such as CRC error flag, Command and Address Parity error flag as Output signal.
 If there is error in CRC, then Alert# goes low for the period time interval and goes back high.
 If there is error in Command Address Parity Check, then Alert# goes low for relatively long period until ongoing DRAM internal recovery transaction to complete.
+During Connectivity Test mode, this pin works as input.
 Using this signal or not is dependent on system.
 In case of not connected as Signal, Alert# Pin must be bounded to V {DD} on board.
+TEN Input Connectivity Test Mode Enable: Connectivity Test Mode is active when TEN is high, and inactive when TEN is low.
+TEN must be low during normal operation.
+TEN is a CMOS rail-to-rail signal with AC high and low at 80% and 20% of V{DD} (960mV for DC high and 240mV for DC low).
+Using this signal or not is dependent on System.
+This pin may be DRAM internally pulled low through a weak pull-down resistor to V{SS} .
 NC - No Connect: These pins should be left unconnected.
-V{DD} Supply Power Supply: +1.2V ±0.06V.
+V {DD} Supply Power Supply: +1.2V ±0.06V.
 V {SS} Supply Ground V{DDQ} Supply DQ Power Supply: +1.2V ±0.06V.
 V{SSQ} Supply DQ Ground V{PP} Supply DRAM Activating Power Supply: 2.5V (2.375V min , 2.75V max) V{REFCA} Supply Reference voltage for CA ZQ Supply Reference pin for ZQ calibration.
-NOTE: Input only pi ns (BG0-BG1, BA0-BA1, A0-A16, ACT#, RAS#/A16, CAS#/A15, WE#/A14, CS#, CKE, ODT, and RESET#) do not supply termination.
+NOTE: Input only pin is (BG0, BA0- BA1, A0-A16, ACT#, RAS#/A16, CAS#/A15, WE#/A14, CS#, CKE, ODT, and RESET#) do not supply termination.